Promo-Geonum/App_ITI/README.md

 # ITI, multisports routing application

-ITI is the result of a final year project of 4 students of the GeoNum master (Lyon / Saint-Étienne, France).
+ITI is the result of a final year project of 4 students of the [GeoNum master's degree](https://mastergeonum.org/) (Lyon / Saint-Étienne, France).

 It is an application that allows the user to calculate a route through a sport activity chosen by him.